Date of Degree

 Copyright 2012 Vinayak Shivkumar Joshi

 Joshi, Vinayak Shivkumar.
-"Analysis of retinal vessel networks using quantitative descriptors of vascular morphology." dissertation, University of Iowa, 2012.
+"Analysis of retinal vessel networks using quantitative descriptors of vascular morphology."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.